 What Happens If Your Leased Car Is Damaged?

-If you have a lease car, then you will be aware that it is a superb way to save on the costs of motoring.
-However, when your lease period ends, and you return the car there can be extra charges if you have damage on the vehicle.
-If your leased car is damaged, it is often a lot cheaper to have it brought back to standard by us instead of paying the penalty at the dealership.
+If you have a lease car, then you’ll know that it’s a great way to save on motoring costs.
+However, when your lease period ends, and you return the car there can be extra charges if there is damage.
+If your leased car is damaged, its cheaper to pay to have it repaired than paying the penalty.

-What happens if my leased car is damaged?
+What to do if your leased car is damaged?

-When you lease a car, you are supposed to return it in almost the same condition as you received it.
-There is some allowance for “normal” wear and tear, but each leasing company will have its own criteria to say whether damage is serious enough to attract an extra cost.
-Usually, the leasing company will contact you a few months before the lease ends to make an appointment for the car to be inspected.
-They will inspect your car against a checklist and tell you if they have found anything that needs to be repaired.
-You will get a copy of the inspection report and be told how much the leasing company will charge you if the damage is not repaired.
-You can then decide whether to repair the damage at your own expense before you return the car, or whether to return the car as it is and pay the penalty.
+When you lease a car, you should return it in almost the same condition as you received it.
+There is allowance for “normal” wear and tear, but each leasing company will have its own criteria.
+This will say whether the damage is serious enough to attract an extra cost.
+Usually, the leasing company will contact you a few months before the lease ends to inspect the car.
+They have a checklist and tell you if they have found anything that needs to be repaired.
+You will get a copy of the report and they’ll tell you how much they will charge you if its not repaired.
+You decide whether to pay for repairs or whether to return the car as it is and pay the penalty.
 This penalty payment applies whether or not the company choose to actually repair the car.

 CPR Liverpool Bodywork repairs

-Before paying a penalty charge, call CPR Liverpool car body repair centre for a quote: we are Merseyside’s experts in everything to do with vehicle repairs, and we can usually fix any damage to your lease car for less than the leasing company’s penalty charge.
-Call us today for a car body repairs, alloy wheel refurbishment or lease car repairs in Liverpool quote on 0151 909 3450.
+Before paying a penalty charge, call CPR Liverpool car body repair centre for a quote.
+We are Merseyside’s experts in everything to do with vehicle repairs.
+We can usually fix any damage to your lease car for less than the leasing company’s penalty charge.
+Call us today for a car body repair quotation or alloy wheel refurbishment or lease car repairs in Liverpool quote on 0151 909 3450.